 First, it is possible that insecure attachment and rejection sensitivity might not only leave an individual more likely to experience the negative and victimizing experiences of sexting, but also less likely to experience the positive experiences of sexting (e.g. seeing it as enjoyable and fun).
 To assess this possible influence, the authors analyzed the relation between insecure attachment, rejection sensitivity, and sexting entertainment.
-The results of the multiple regression analysis were significant in the highest model (F(1,151)=5.62, p<.05) with the following significant predictors: relationship status, rejection sensitivity, anxious attachment, and avoidant attachment.
-The last three effects were qualified by a significant 2-way interaction (anxious attachment by rejection sensitivity) and a significant 3-way interaction (anxious attachment by rejection sensitivity by avoidant attachment; see Table 1 for all coefficients).
-These results reveal that individuals in a romantic relationship, as compared to those who are single, were more likely to find sexting entertaining.
-In general, individuals who were higher in rejection sensitivity or avoidant attachment, or lower in anxious attachment found sexting to be less entertaining and enjoyable.
-However, the significant 3-way interaction (anxious attachment by rejection sensitivity by avoidant attachment) qualifies these findings such that higher levels of rejection sensitivity only relate to decreased entertainment value of sexting among participants who are either high in anxious or avoidant attachment; in cases where participants were only highly rejection sensitive in the absence of both anxious or avoidant attachment, they rated sexting as significantly more entertaining (see Figure 1).
+The results of the multiple regression analysis were significant in the first model (F(1,673)=21.45, p<.001) with the following significant predictors: gender, sexual orientation, and relationship status (see Table 1 for all coefficients).
+These results reveal that males, as compared to females, LGB individuals, as compared to heterosexual, and partnered individuals in a romantic relationship, as compared to those who are single, were more likely to find sexting entertaining.
+Additionally, there was a significant main effect of rejection sensitivity, such that those who were lower in rejection sensitivity were more likely to rate sexting as entertaining.
+However, the addition of the second step predictors did not explain significantly more variance than the first step ($\Delta R = .01, p = .11$), and therefore we do not explore this relationship further.